ontoportal/documentation/docs/README.md

 For example, if we wanted to move the imgs folder elsewhere in the hierarchy, or the version number needed to be changed, we can make the change in the _config.yml document to have it take effect site-wide.

+Note that attribute expansions do not take place in the saved document as seen in its source repo.
+They will take place correctly when displayed in the online web documentation.

 Attributes are also used within other patterns (see next section).